-&lt;sup>7 Please refer to Procedure: Acceptance of Forms for documentation standards.
+7 Please refer to Procedure: Acceptance of Forms for documentation standards.

-- The right to request a reasonable accommodation in accordance with the Housing Provider's Tenant Selection Plan; - The right to safe, decent and sanitary housing in good repair; - The right to accept housing offered or to reject substandard housing; and - The right to confidentiality and information regarding when confidential information will be disclosed, to whom, and for what purpose, as well as the right to deny disclosure.
+- The right to be treated with dignity and respect; - The right to privacy; - The right to be treated with cultural sensitivity; - The right to have an advocate present during the appeals process; - The right to request a reasonable accommodation in accordance with the Housing Provider's Tenant Selection Plan: - The right to safe, decent and sanitary housing in good repair; - The right to accept housing offered or to reject substandard housing; and - The right to confidentiality and information regarding when confidential information will be disclosed, to whom, and for what purpose, as well as the right to deny disclosure.
 Prospective Applicants must be informed that participation in USHS requires certain information to be collected and provided to CSB, CMHA and Housing Providers.
 Prospective Applicants who choose not to release such information are ineligible for placement in USHS units.